History

 In the beginning of 2005, Pastor Donald Billick came on board as the interim minister.
 During his time with us, he assisted in updating all church records as well as aided us tremendously with the transition between Hope’s lone, long term pastor and the incoming new full time pastor.

 In June of 2007, Reverend Herbert C. Dolich, began preaching as our new full time pastor.
-November 11th, 2007, Pastor Dolich was officially installed as the pastor of Hope Lutheran Church.
+On November 11th, 2007, Pastor Dolich was officially installed as the pastor of Hope Lutheran Church.
 In June of 2008, the Hope family celebrated Pastor Dolich’s first anniversary.
 We all hope for many more to come!